Cookies & Cups > Recipes > Cookies > Glazed Butter Pecan Cookies

 What Does Powdered Sugar Do in Cookies?

-While your oven preheats to 325ºF, let’s start on these cookies!
-This recipe is so easy and the cookies come out filled with the utmost butterscotch flavor.
-On that note, as promised, I’ll get right into my secret for the BEST butterscotch cookies…
+This recipe is so easy and these cookies come out filled with the utmost butterscotch flavor.
+As promised, I’ll get right into my secret for the BEST butter pecan cookies…

-• Portion It Out: Scoop the cookie dough and roll it into balls, and place these onto a parchment-lined baking sheet.
+• Portion out the cookies.
+Scoop the cookie dough and roll it into balls, and place these onto a parchment-lined baking sheet.
 The cookies will spread a bit as they bake, so be sure to leave a couple of inches between your dough balls.

-• Bake: Pop the cookies into the oven for about 20 minutes, until they’re golden around the edges.
+• Bake.
+Pop the cookies into a 350ºF oven for about 20 minutes, until they’re golden around the edges.
 Then take them out and transfer the cookies to a wire rack.
 You can glaze the cookies warm or cool, just know the warmer they are, the runnier the glaze will be.

 A spoon drops glaze on top of a butter pecan cookie on a wire rack.